ARCA Menards Series: History

 Drivers as young as 17 may be approved to drive on speedway tracks, and drivers as young as 15 years can be permitted to drive at courses less than one mile in length and road courses.
 This is one year younger than the minimum age of 16 in the Craftsman Truck Series (also for short tracks and road courses only).
 Drivers must be 18 to race in either of the two superspeedway events the series hosts at Daytona and Talladega.
 Drivers 16 and 17 may participate in selected portions of the January Daytona test but may not participate in the race weekend.

 An Indiana-based indie game developer created ARCA Sim Racing '08 to simulate the RE/MAX championship.

 From 1995 until 2016, the Hoosier Racing Tire company was the series tire supplier, with the tires being branded in 2016 by their business partner Continental AG's General Tire.
 Continental acquired Hoosier in October 2016.

 On April 27, 2018, it was announced that the National Association of Stock Car Auto Racing (NASCAR) had bought out the Automobile Racing Club of America (ARCA), though 2018 and 2019 seasons continued as planned.
 The ARCA Menards Series retained its name for the 2020 season, while the NASCAR K&N Pro Series East and West rebranded as the ARCA Menards Series East and West respectively.
 On October 2, 2019, NASCAR and ARCA announced the creation of a ten-race short track and road course slate called the ARCA Racing Series Showdown, with drivers from all three series eligible to compete.

+Television broadcasting

 In January 2019, ARCA announced that every race for the 2019 season would be broadcast live on television.
 Eight races were broadcast between FS1 and FS2, while the remaining 12 races ran on MAVTV.
 This was the first time in series history that every race in a season was broadcast live.
 Starting in 2023, all races will be broadcast on FS1 or FS2 and in 2024, ARCA signed a multi year contract with FS1 and FS2 under ARCA's new TV deal that will take place until 2028.